-Approval of this Proposal 5 requires the affirmative vote of the majority of the votes cast (meaning the number of shares voted "for" the proposal must exceed the number of shares voted "against" the proposal).
+Approval of this Proposal 7 requires the affirmative vote of the majority of the votes cast.
 Abstentions and broker non-votes are not considered votes cast for the foregoing purpose, and will have no effect on the vote for this proposal.